Joincaliber-io/HacktoberFest-22-KeywordIdentifier/README.md

 # HacktoberFest-22-KeywordIdentifier

+## Best projects will get interview opportunity for Software Development Internship at Caliber 🚀💻

+### ❗ Submit your pull request as a folder with your name

 Input will be a docx or pdf resume file.

 Output should be a json or any other format with each word in the resume and its number of occurrence.